Rift with Greece sets Europe into uncharted territory

 But Prime Minister Alexis Tsipras provoked consternation by returning home to call a referendum for next Sunday on the offer and urging voters, weary of years of debt crises, to reject it.

-Not for the first time, EU officials said Greek negotiators across the table were themselves taken by surprise by news from Athens.
-“They heard about the referendum on Twitter,” one said.

-“Tsipras messed up,” a euro zone official said.
+“Tsipras messed up,” one EU official said.
 “We did everything possible.
 They chose to blow up when we were so close to settling this in a way that would allow them to sell it.”

 “You have to count on Greece getting into acute problems in the coming days because of this decision,” said Schaeuble, some of whose conservative allies have made no secret of preferring to see Greece forced out of the euro zone.
 “That is difficult as we do not know how it will live up to its commitments.”